qlik-oss/qlik-cloud-reload-analyzer/README.md

 * Reload concurrency and peak reload RAM
 * Reload tasks and their respective statuses

-> This application is one of a set of community built and supported monitoring apps for Qlik Cloud.
-> For links to all monitoring apps, visit the [Qlik Cloud Monitoring Apps](https://github.com/qlik-oss/qlik-cloud-monitoring-apps) repository.

 ## Installing/ updating

-A PDF containing installation instructions is attached to each [release](/releases).
+A PDF containing installation instructions is attached to each [release](/../../releases).

 ## Support policy